 - The certification presents unsettled and fundamental issues of law related to class actions; or

 Much like a petition for a writ of certiorari, your arguments should turn on one or more of these factors (ideally more than one, if applicable).
-For an example of a petition that applies all three of these Ninth Circuit standards, see our most recently filed 23(f) petition here (which the Ninth Circuit unfortunately rejected).
+For an example of a petition that applies all three of these Ninth Circuit standards, see a Rule 23(f) petition we filed in the Ninth Circuit here

 But don’t expect a reason for denial